 The direct revenue loss is just the beginning.
 Missed calls create a cascade of hidden costs:

-Marketing waste: You spend money on Google Ads, SEO, and mailers to make the phone ring.
+Marketing waste: You spend money on Google Ads, Local Services Ads, SEO, and mailers to make the phone ring.
 Every missed call is wasted marketing spend.
-If your cost-per-lead is $50 and you miss 260 calls per year, that's $13,000 in marketing dollars that generated nothing.
+SearchLight Digital puts the median non-branded Google Ads cost-per-lead for plumbing at around $149.
+If you miss 260 calls per year, that's roughly $39,000 in marketing dollars that generated nothing.

-Review deficit: Happy patients leave reviews.
-Patients who never become patients don't.
-Every missed call is a 5-star review that never gets written, which means lower Google rankings, which means fewer calls, which means more missed opportunities.
+Review deficit: Happy customers leave reviews.
+Customers who never become customers don't.
+Every missed call is a 5-star review that never gets written, which means lower Google and LSA rankings, which means fewer calls, which means more missed opportunities.
 It's a downward spiral.

-Team morale: When your front desk is constantly overwhelmed and playing phone tag with voicemails from yesterday, the stress compounds.
-High-stress front desk roles have turnover rates above 40%.
-Every time you lose and replace a receptionist, it costs $3,000–$5,000 in hiring and training.
+Team morale: When your CSR or office manager is constantly overwhelmed and playing phone tag with voicemails from yesterday, the stress compounds.
+Every time you lose and replace a CSR, Gallup estimates the cost at one-half to two times the employee's annual salary in hiring, training, and lost productivity.
+For a fully-loaded $50K CSR seat, that's $25K–$100K every time turnover hits.

 When Do Most Calls Get Missed?